SnrNotHere16/ArcadeStickWithoutScreen/README.md

 The following is a 16 button arcade stick using the tiva TM4C123GXL microcontroller.
 # 16 Button Arcade Stick with Analog thumb Joystick
 This project  is a 16 button Arcade Stick with an Analog thumb Joystick.
-This project was clone from my former project, which was a 15 button controller with an LCD screen.
-This project was made to add more buttons and make it more easier for people to use. https://github.com/SnrNotHere16/ArcadeStickWithScreen
+This project was cloned from my former project, which was a 15 button controller with a LCD screen.
+This project was made to add more buttons and make it more easier for people to use and implement. https://github.com/SnrNotHere16/ArcadeStickWithScreen

 <img src = "https://github.com/SnrNotHere16/ArcadeStickWithScreen/blob/master/ArcadeStickImages/15ButtonArcadeStick.jpg" width= "500" >